 - He seldom eats lunch at his desk

 Want to learn more about English grammar?
 Try a few private English lessons to (re)learn the grammar rules you are still confused about.
 Let one of our native-speaker teachers explain it all!

-Would you like to take a free grammar and vocabulary test now?
+Would you like to take a free English level test now?